 There are a number of ways that we can work together.
-A Song Study review is a pre-recorded option.
-It might be a song that you’re working on that you want coaching for.
+A Song Study or Video Performance Review is a pre-recorded option.
+It might be a song you’re working on that you want coaching for.

-Record yourself to camera singing that song and then I give you feedback in real-time.
+Record yourself singing a song to camera and then I give you feedback in real-time.

 You send me the video recording, I pop it into a program that plays your video and records my screen.
-I can stop the video, rewind it and play it back whilst giving you instruction and feedback on what you’re doing in that moment.
+I can stop the video, “rewind” it and play it back whilst giving you instruction and feedback on what you’re doing at that moment.

 I find video an amazing tool to use in coaching and it’s something that I was opened up to when I had to do my training which I did online via Berklee.

-Berklee is in Boston, Massachusetts so the only way I could submit my assignments was via video.
-It was an eye-opener and very helpful to developing my voice.
+Berklee is an amazing music school in Boston, Massachusetts so the only way I could submit my assignments was via video.
+It was an eye-opener and very helpful for developing my voice.

 Every session is video & audio recorded